 Florida SouthWestern State College (FSW) has a diverse student population and encourages applicants from around the world to apply for our various degree programs.
 FSW is authorized under the United States Federal Law, Immigration and Nationality Act under section 101(a)(15)(F)(i) to enroll non-immigrant students.

-Applicants with or seeking an international student visa (F-1) must meet the following admissions requirements and submit all required documentation by the published deadline for international student admissions in the Official College Calendar.
+Applicants with or seeking an international student visa (F-1) must meet the following admission requirements and submit all required documentation by the published deadline for international student admission on the Official College Calendar.
 FSW issues an I-20 form after all admission requirements are met.
 Applicants can then present the I-20 form to the appropriate personnel in a U.S. Embassy or Consulate, among other required documents, in support of an application for an F-1 student visa.

 In order to be considered for admission to Florida SouthWestern State College and be issued an I-20 form, applicants with or seeking an international student visa (F-1) are required to execute the following steps.

 - Present proof of English language proficiency